Universal Paralinguistic Speech Representations Using Self-Supervised Conformers: Conclusion

 \section{Conclusion}

 In this paper, we introduce a class of Conformer-based self-supervised representation for speech.
 These representations set a new state-of-the-art performance on 7/9 paralinguistic speech tasks using only \textbf{embeddings averaged across time}, and using only \textbf{linear models on those embeddings.} Furthermore, these representations substantially outperform other speech representations despite not using labels for training.
-Even though the models use the entire context window to generate embeddings, we demonstrate that 2-second windows give 98\% the performance of the full context window, and that \textbf{these representations with 500ms context windows still outperform previous representations}.
-Finally, we show that Conformer models with different sized architectures and different datasets, learn comparable representations at similar parts of the network, indicating that our findings are fundamental to the problem and not a superficial artifact.
+Even though the models use the entire context window to generate embeddings, we demonstrate that 2-second windows give 96\% the performance of the full context window on 7 of 9 tasks, and that \textbf{these representations with 500ms context windows still outperform previous representations}.
+Finally, we show that Conformer models of different sizes and datasets learn comparable representations at similar parts of the network, indicating that our findings are fundamental to the problem and not a superficial artifact.